-All teachers should be familiar with Board of Education Policy IJOA and Regulation IJOA-R as it pertains to Field Trip Planning and the procedures specified in this section.
+All teachers should be familiar with Board of Education Policy IJOA and Regulations IJOA-R-1 and IJOA-R-2 as it pertains to Field Trip Planning and the procedures specified in this section.
 Field trips will be well-planned in terms of logistics, educational objectives and accountability measures for learning outcomes.

 To ensure that safe, responsive and enjoyable transportation services are provided for your field trip, a clear understanding of student, staff and driver responsibilities is essential.
 The following guidelines and procedures will help ensure that your transportation needs are satisfactorily met and support your educational objectives.

 When determining which mode of transportation to use for a field trip, planners should always consider the safest mode of transporting our students first.
 The "School Bus" is the safest form of transportation in the nation.
 As such, using a school bus for all curricular and extra-curricular activities is considered the preferred option for transporting students.

 Trip planners should always request transportation support from the D-11 Transportation Department prior to exploring and confirming alternative means of transportation.

 Field trip costs are calculated annually for both hourly rate and mileage rate.
 Both the driver hourly rate and the mileage rate are charged from the time the bus departs the Transportation Center until it returns at the completion of the field trip.
 The minimum charge for any field trip will be one (1) hour for school days, two (2) hours for weekends and three (3) hours for holiday / District closed.